 Installation

-tidemarq runs as a Docker Compose stack.
-A single command builds and starts everything — the Go backend, the React UI, the SQLite database, and a self-signed TLS certificate.
+tidemarq runs as a Docker Compose stack using a pre-built image.
+A single command starts everything — the Go backend, the React UI, the SQLite database, and a self-signed TLS certificate.
+No git clone required.

 Prerequisites